OCISRAEL/OCIFundamentals-lab02/README.md

 <h2><ins>TASK 3 – Showcase Autoscaler Functionality </ins></h2>

 1. Setting Up an Instance Principal  to Enable the Cluster Autoscaler Add-on to Access to Node Pools Require using Dynamic Group

+**Important:** Use the same Dynamic Group that have been created in Lab Day 1 !!

     1. Navigate to Identity -> Policies